mgeri/binary-trees-bench/README.md

 * run `make` on main folder
 * run `run-bench.sh`

-The output is `bench-all.md` file with hyperfine benchmarks results.
+The output is the `bench-all.md` file with hyperfine benchmarks results.

 ## Benchmarks results